sswaner/PMI_Donation_Manager/README.md

      - There is a function commented out in case we want to give initial language to the node.js server
    - added changeLanguage(lng) function to App.js that also updates local storage's language
    - each element of text is written as {t('key tag')} and when the pages language is updated it pulls the text from the respective language's json

-## Next Steps:
- - work on building login
-   - get test accounts to login and future testing for access levels

-# Shawn's Additions
-## Node changes
- - reconfigured to use routes and controllers
- - cleaned up database connection (uses .env file in /api)
- - Added PUT and POST routes for contacts
- - Added swagger documentation at /api-docs (served on the Node API port 3000)
-## Database
- - Added accountID 2 to the Accounts table

-## Next Steps
- - Modify additionsl APIs to accept changes
- - More wireframes